franciscop/drive-db/README.md

         drive.update("1fvz34wY6phWDJsuIneqvOoZRPfo6CfJyPg1BYgHt59k");

-Note: the table has to have a structure similar to this, where the first row are the fields and shold be alphanumeric:
+Note: the table has to have a structure similar to this, where the first row are the alphanumeric field names:

 | id | firstname | lastname | age | city          |
 |----|-----------|----------|-----|---------------|